 Many critics point to what they presume to be a contradiction in Acts 26:20. there Paul tells King Agrippa and those present with him how he came to believe the Gospel, and that he preached it first to those at Damascus, then at Jerusalem and throughout the coasts of Judaea and finally to the gentiles.
 Yet, if Paul preached the Gospel throughout the coasts of Judaea, how could he have written earlier in his epistle to the Galatians that the churches of Judaea didn’t know him by face (Galatians 1:22)?
 What can we say about this?

 With this in mind, we can now understand Paul’s statement to Agrippa in Acts 26:20.
 Although the churches in Judaea never met Paul in person before his conversion, this status did not remain so throughout Paul’s life.
-After Saul (Paul) fled to Tarsus in Cilicia (Acts 9:29-30), during the rest of the fourteen years after his conversion (Galatians 2:1) he more than likely visited the churches in Judea to offer his testimony and preach to his unbelieving brethren (cp.
-Acts 26:20), so the contradictions that the critics presume are in the Bible are purely subjective.
+After Saul (Paul) fled to Tarsus in Cilicia (Acts 9:29-30), during the rest of the fourteen years after his conversion (Galatians 2:1) he more than likely visited the churches in Judea to offer his testimony and preach to his unbelieving brethren (cf. Acts 26:20), so the contradictions that the critics presume are in the Bible are purely subjective.
 They haven’t a single Scripture to point to that shows a contradiction between Acts or Paul’s letters that could stand the scrutiny of someone opposing their position.